 Eisenhower State Park

-You will find Eisenhower State Park located a little over an hour from Dallas on the shores of Lake Texoma.
+Eisenhower State Park is located a little over an hour from Dallas on the shores of Lake Texoma.

-Trust us when I tell you that the drive is worth is.
-The park consists of over 460-acres of land and provides you some great waterfront hiking.
+Trust us when I tell you that the drive is worth it.
+The park consists of over 460 acres and offers great waterfront hiking.

-Eisenhower State Park also offers ATV trails, so if you have an ATV vehicle, this is the place for you!
+Eisenhower State Park also offers ATV trails, so this is the place for you if you have an ATV vehicle!

-You can fish from the shoreline or the two fishing piers that are on site.
+You can fish from the shoreline or the two fishing piers on site.
 If you need fishing gear, you can borrow rods, reels, tackle boxes, and more from the park.

-Camping is also allowed at the state park.
-They offer tent campsites, screened shelters, and pull-through RV sites.
+The state park also allows camping.
+It offers tent campsites, screened shelters, and pull-through RV sites.

 Cleburne State Park

-You will find Cleburne State Park about 1.5 hours southwest of downtown Dallas.
+You will find Cleburne State Park, which is about 1.5 hours southwest of downtown Dallas.

-The park has a great network of trails that are suitable for all ability levels.
+The park has a great network of trails suitable for all ability levels.

-During your visit, be sure to visit Cedar Lake, and see the bridge over Camp Creek.
+During your visit, visit Cedar Lake and see the bridge over Camp Creek.

 Cedar Lake allows you to enjoy the afternoon fishing or swimming in the lake.
-They also have a fishing pier on the lake, and the best part, they will loan you fishing gear to use during your visit!
+They also have a fishing pier on the lake, and the best part is that they will loan you fishing gear to use during your visit!

 You can also enjoy no-wake boating on the 116-acre lake.
 If you don’t have a boat, you can rent a single or double kayak or a paddle board from the park.

-Camping here is not only allowed, but all of the campsites at Cleburne State Park also have water and electricity.
-You can reserve a screened shelter or cabin during your visit as well.
+Camping is allowed, and all campsites at Cleburne State Park have water and electricity.
+You can also reserve a screened shelter or cabin during your visit.

-Our absolute favorite time to visit Cleburne State Park is when the spring wildflowers are in bloom.
+Our absolute favorite time to visit Cleburne State Park is when the spring wildflowers bloom.
 You will often see huge fields filled with Texas bluebonnets.

-This area is probably the closest area to the Hill Country on our list.
+This area is probably the closest to the Hill Country on our list.

 Read Next: 16 Great Beaches in San Antonio